Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 A screenshot of the Tushy blog.

-Tushy identified a few key selling points of their product, like how it benefits users’ health and contributes to a sustainable, zero-waste lifestyle, and has targeted its blog (cleverly named “The Posterior”) to an audience for whom those advantages are most important.
+Tushy identified key product selling points and used them to target its blog (cleverly named “The Posterior”) to audiences that value them the most.
+Selling points include how it benefits users’ health and contributes to a sustainable, zero-waste lifestyle.
 Its blog covers topics directly related to its product, like gut health and sexual wellness, as well as tangential topics like physical activity and relationships.

 We can also see how Tushy’s visual design caters to its audience of younger people with less traditional lifestyles and at least some disposable income.
 It combines clean, elegant design with a tongue-in-cheek brand voice to capture an upscale but approachable style.
 We’ll talk more about design elements below.